Bran Castle, Braşov, Transylvania. Built in 1377 by Vlad Tepes (the Impaler), inspiration for Bram Stoker's Dracula. Courtesy Bryan Dawe. |

 Alternatively, you can book at the Romanian Railways website bileteinternationale.cfrcalatori.ro.

 Booking opens up to 90 days ahead.
 Click EN top right for English.
 Bucharest is listed as Bucuresti (Romania).
-You print your own ticket or can show it on your laptop or phone.
+You print your own ticket or can show it on your phone.

 How to buy tickets by phone